 Juvenile and Family Courts – 2 Judges + 2 Lay Judges

 The juvenile and family courts have 2 judges and 2 lay judges.
-One of the judges needs to be a women.
-Much like other courts there is a Central Juvenile and Family Court, the Provincial Juvenile and Family Courts, and the Provincial Courts, Juvenile and Family Divisions.
+One of the judges needs to be a woman.
+Much like other courts, there is a Central Juvenile and Family Court, the Provincial Juvenile and Family Courts, and the Provincial Courts, Juvenile and Family Divisions.

-There are 4 specialised courts in Thailand.
-These are the Tax Court, the Intellectual Property and International Trade Court, the Bankruptcy Court and the Labour Courts.
+There are 4 specialized courts in Thailand.
+These are the Tax Court, the Intellectual Property and International Trade Court, the Bankruptcy Court, and the Labour Courts.
 The establishment of the specialized court is to ensure that specific or technical problems will be solved by appropriate adjudicators.

-If you have any further questions about the legal system in Thailand then email us or call us.
+If you have any further questions about the legal system in Thailand and the Thai legal system then email us or call us.
+See also our affiliations.